Skip to content

 LSESU Award for Personal AND PROFESSIONAL Development

-• Helps you to utilise skills you learn in your degree to reach your full potential
+• Helps you to identify and utilise skills you learn in your degree to reach your full potential

 • Adds value to your prospects by extending and developing your skill set